icare is a not-for-profit organization based in Urbandale, Iowa, USA.

-icare’s first project provided the Hospitál Escuela Oscar Danilo Rosales in León, Nicaragua, with bedding, air conditioning, plumbing, and other necessities. icare has also collected clothing and medical supplies, delivered them to Nicaragua, and distributed the goods to people battling cancer.
+icare’s first project updated the chemotherapy clinic at the Hospitál Escuela Oscar Danilo Rosales in León, Nicaragua–proving bedding, air conditioning, plumbing, and other necessities. icare also collected clothing and medical supplies and delivered them to Nicaragua to support poor cancer patients.

 In 2013, icare added two new board members and an immense amount of talent and passion.
-Blake McKibbin officially joined the board after unofficially helping to lead icare since creating (and placing second) in the first EAT-A-THON in 2006.
+Blake McKibbin, another Drake Law grad, officially joined the board after unofficially helping to lead icare since creating (and placing second) in the first EAT-A-THON in 2006.
 Bethney Ahrendsen, also a long-time friend and supporter of icare, is a Drake MBA grad who brings a business background, serious marketing chops, and a big heart.

 The United States Government awarded icare 501(c)(3) tax-exempt status in 2005.
 As a result, donations to icare are tax deductible.